Skip to content

 Each language is formalized as an OWL ontology importing arch:core.
 This means elements from different notations can coexist in the same graph, participate in the same SPARQL queries, and be validated by the same SHACL shapes.
 An ArchiMate Application Component and a Backstage Component representing the same system can be linked.
 A BPMN Process and an ArchiMate Business Process modeling the same workflow can be connected.

 Note: Not all ontology implementations are at the same level of completeness.
-ArchiMate 3.2 is the reference implementation that exercises every metamodel pattern.
+ArchiMate 3.2 is the reference implementation that exercises every metamodel pattern; ArchiMate 4.0 is also available.
 Others vary.
 See the individual README files in each modelingLanguages/ subdirectory for current status.

 Frameworks